Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/server/engines/ioxide.md

 restarted.
 Always use `await`.
 {{< /callout >}}

-### Static Files

-For static file serving, see the [Ioxide Engine](../../../content/handlers/files/#ioxide-engine) section of the files handler page - the directory based `Assets.From(...)` bakes responses ahead of time and revalidates them via `statx` on this engine instead of assembling them per request, without a separate module.

 ## Tuning the io_uring Runtime

 The defaults - one reactor per CPU core, with sensible ring and buffer sizes - work for most